Lall-091/sql-docs/docs/relational-databases/security/authentication-access/create-a-login.md

 - To grant a permission to a login, see [Grant a Permission to a Principal](grant-a-permission-to-a-principal.md).

+> [!NOTE]
+> When connecting to SQL Server through a Windows or Active Directory (AD) group, certain operations can result in the creation of a login that is a member of the group without the execution of a create login statement.
+This *implicit* login creation is by design and is intended to maintain referential integrity of the system metadata within SQL Server.
+The implicit login does not have explicit connect permission to the database so if the login is removed from the group, that login cannot connect by itself.
+> Customers may observe such logins being created automatically when performing certain operations as a member of a Windows group.
+Examples are, *exec sp_defaultdb* and *exe sp_defaultLanguage*, where this could happen.
+>
+> This behavior is by design and will not be changed.
+If additional monitoring is required, administrators can implement triggers to detect login creation attempts.

 ## Related content

 - [Security for SQL Server Database Engine and Azure SQL Database](../security-center-for-sql-server-database-engine-and-azure-sql-database.md)